mbevand/ledthemfight/README.md

 When addressable LED strings are "off", displaying pure black, they still draw some power.
 So if you have them on a dedicated power supply, it is a good idea to wire a relay in series on the LED power supply AC input, so that LED Them Fight can physically turn it on and off.

 Get a suitable relay that can be controlled from the Pi's 3.3V output level, and connect it to GPIO15 (pin 10) and GND (eg. pin 9).
 LED Them Fight will drive GPIO15 high—activating the relay—when the LEDs are lit.
 I like to use this [relay-enabled power strip](https://www.digital-loggers.com/iot2.html) as there is no need to work directly with high AC voltage wires.

+# GPIO Pin Reference

+LED Them Fight uses the following hardcoded Raspberry Pi pins:

+* GPIO18: data output for the 1st LED string
+* GPIO13: data output for the 2nd LED string
+* GPIO15: relay output, driven high when an effect is being rendered on one of the LED strings

 # API